 - There is no security scanning service so that you can receive feedback when the artifacts are exposed to a security risk.

-- Any unauthenticated user will not be able to access the registry contents
+- An unauthenticated user will not be able to access the registry contents.

-- To have a registry, you need authentication and authorization, and the contents of the registry must not be accessible to unauthenticated users.
+- To have a registry, you need authentication and authorization, and the registry's contents must not be accessible to unauthenticated users.

 All container registries are available on the public internet but cannot be accessed without a token with the correct rights.